Manhattan School of Music

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Manhattan School of Music.
-With a net cost of $51,754 per year and median graduate earnings of only $26,878 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Manhattan School of Music are a real concern.
+With a net cost of $51,754 per year and the typical graduate earning only $26,878 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Key strengths include a 78.3% graduation rate.
-However, the data also shows weak earnings relative to cost and high debt relative to what graduates earn and concerning loan repayment rates and a long payback period.
+What it has going for it: its 78.3% graduation rate.
+What to keep an eye on: weak earnings relative to cost, high debt relative to what graduates earn, concerning loan repayment rates, a long payback period.

 Rankings & Links